 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Medical Writer

 In the United States, there were 52,400 jobs for Technical Writer in 2016.
 New jobs are being produced at a rate of 10.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,700 new jobs for Technical Writer by 2026.
-There will be an estimated 5,700 positions for Technical Writer per year.
+Due to new job openings and attrition, there will be an average of 5,700 job openings in this field each year.

 The states with the most job growth for Technical Writer are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Hawaii, or Illinois.
 These states have the worst job growth for this type of profession.

 How Much Does a Technical Writer Make?